This post is also available in: Nederlands

 A repair kit should at least contain a knife, duct tape, and some rope.
-A knife is an ultimate tool that you can use for many different purposes.
+A knife is the ultimate tool that you can use for many different scenarios.
 You can use it for cooking, repairing, cutting wood into kindling wood, protection, and first aid.

-Duct tape can fix everything, like a hole in your tent, raincoat or backpack.
-If you are a bit creative, duct tape can be used for many more purposes.
+Duct tape can fix everything, like a hole in your tent, raincoat, or backpack.
+If you are a bit creative, duct tape can be used for even more purposes!

 A repair kit can be extended with many other items.
 Like a repair kit for your air mattress, a multi-tool, needle and thread, etc.

 To be able to survive you should be able to light a fire.
-No matter if it is for cooking purposes, to stay warm or for alarming, lighting a fire can be life-saving.
+No matter if it is for cooking purposes, to stay warm, or for alarming others.
+Lighting a fire can be life-saving.

 To light a fire you need 3 things: oxygen, fuel, and heat.
-Oxygen is the easiest one, as it will be around anyway.
+Oxygen is the easiest one, as it will always be around.

 Fuel will probably be wood, but anything else that burns can be used as well.

-To get it started and keep it going you need a lot of heat.
-So, always make sure you have a lighter, firestick or (waterproof) matches with you during your backpacking trip.
+To get it started and to keep it going, you need a lot of heat.
+So, always make sure you have a lighter, firestick, or waterproof matches with you during your backpacking trip.

 To quick-start the fire you can use firelighters.
-This will also make it a lot easier to start the fire when the wood is damp or wet.
+This will also make it a lot easier when the wood is damp or wet.